|LOOKING THROUGH THE FUTURE BINDER|

 SF will change obviously.
 Not so much in the residential areas but downtown it will change.
 That's because the civilization will not be able to sustain the type of philosophy that built the skyscrapers.
 And when the philosophy changes the architecture changes.
 It may be that SF will become a thoroughly immigrant city and begin to change the nature of the city to fit its identity or its analysis of identities including the dominance of skyscrapers.
 Who knows?

 Of course that's taking things only a bit into the 21st century, say in the first half.
-You could see SF being this inept and murky city surrounded by vital, self-contained towns and cities where most of the business is getting down.
+You could see SF being this inept and murky city surrounded by vital, self-contained towns and cities where most of the business is getting done.
 And so the city would go through very trying times.
 It would nearly collapse from the pouring out of money into these new developing centers.
 The influx of crime, drugs, etc. would precipitate a draining struggle and that would last a few years before the pluck and earnest hard work of the new dominant population would win out and want to build a city to be proud of.
 And by the end of the 21st century, say 100 years from now, you would have a new type of population in SF that would not recognize the immigrant and racial background it came from and would attempt to forge a new identity with elements of this new type of free-floating population developed out of these small and powerful cities that are modeled on classical cities.

 Into the 21st century space will start to become colonized.
 It will become rapidly successful and will begin to initiate in the population, a self-questioning of whether one would want to be colonizers.
 A particular breed of individual would go.
-Self-effacing, literate types perhaps who want nothing to do with the maddening crowd, 'back to nature,' types etc. And that will generally have an expansive effect since we will recognize that the species will survive after all.
+Self-effacing, literate types perhaps who want nothing to do with the maddening crowd, "back to nature," types etc. And that will generally have an expansive effect since we will recognize that the species will survive after all.

 Regardless of these general developments there will be that ceaseless activity that never ends.
 That eternal daily round of tasks that exempts no one.
 The transportation problem will be solved by moving the jobs out of the city and using new communications technology.
 Those in the "classical" towns and cities will not have to leave except for pleasure, to look for work, to escape something that is particularly galling to him or her.
 Local economy will begin to imitate global economy and the self-sufficient cities and towns will trade on a grand scale with one another.

 Racialism and sexism will become largely irrelevant in the future simply because the economy is demanding more education and generally, racialism and sexism go with ignorance.
 Not all the time but more often than not.
-Besides, the society will count these things as aberrations and people so inclined will be 'treated' or will be shunned and cast aside.
+Besides, the society will count these things as aberrations and people so inclined will be "treated" or will be shunned and cast aside.

-The great problem or, one of them that will gain prominence at the turn of the century is that of dealing with huge populations and few wars.
+The great problem or, one of them that will gain prominence at the turn of the century, is that of dealing with huge populations and few wars.
 There will be wars and each will be an embarrassment for super-states involved.
 They will provide the super-state with a few heroes and famous battles.

 Global travel will become fairly universal, fairly common since the epitome of existence will be measured by the degree of free agency you have in the world.
 Those who are truly free agents will be envied and imitated by the lesser free-agents who will use their savings to travel globally.